jousby/aws-java-appdev-lab/README.md

 ## Instructions

-The first lab [0.
-Getting Started](lab0-getting-started) is mandatory in order to ensure you have all the necessary prerequisites in place.
+The first lab [lab0-getting-started](lab0-getting-started) is mandatory in order to ensure you have all the necessary prerequisites in place.
 Apart from this though there is no required progression in moving through the labs.
 Each lab is self contained and can be completed in isolation and